Getting Involved in the Hazardous Waste Permitting Process

 - Know who to call at the department and EPA for information.
-A department and EPA contact is listed on all Hazardous Waste Program facility-specific fact sheets, public notices and various printed materials.
+A department and EPA contact is listed on all HWP facility-specific fact sheets, public notices and various printed materials.

 - If you need to know something about the facility or have the permitting process explained to you, call the department or EPA and ask.
-If there are several people that need something explained, ask the department or EPA to have a public meeting.
+If there are several people needing something explained, ask to meet with the department or EPA to or request to have a public meeting.
 You can also call the company and ask for additional information, meet with their staff or tour the facility.

-- Send written comments that are clear and to the point.
-Your comments are effective if they point out legal or technical issues in the permit application or proposed permit decisions.
+- If a comment is made during the public comment period, provide written, clear and to the point comments.
+Comments are only effective if they point out specific legal or technical issues in the permit application or proposed permit decisions.
 Comments that only generally support or oppose a permit will not affect the outcome or content of the final permit.
 Written comments are welcome any time up to the end of the public comment period.

 - Go to the public hearing and other meetings.
-Share your comments and concerns with the company, the department, EPA and other members of your community.
-Provide facts that support your position.
-Remember that a public hearing generally will not be held unless someone from the public specifically requests one in writing.
+Share comments and concerns with the company, the department, EPA and other members of the community.
+Provide facts supporting your position.
+Remember, a public hearing generally will not be held unless someone from the public specifically requests one in writing.
 The department or EPA may decide to hold a public meeting due to overall community interest or other factors.

 - Follow the process closely.
 Watch for the final permit and review the department’s and EPA’s summary and response to comments.
 Remember, you may be entitled to appeal the final decisions.